Louis Dallimore //Strength & Conditioning

 In June 2015 I moved to Japan as Head of Performance & High-Performance Manager for the Hanazono Kintetsu Liners.
 Ten seasons.
 Squad of 63 multinational players.
 Direct work with internationals including Quade Cooper, Will Genia and Semisi Masirewa.
 Two undefeated seasons (2019 and 2021).
 A 90%+ squad availability rate.
 A staff of nine: S&C, physios, sport scientists, nutritionist, and team doctor.

 A short-term return to Western Force as Interim Head of Performance in early 2018 to set up their performance department during a Kintetsu off-season.
 A short stop at Hockey Australia in mid-2025.
-Since October 2025, lead strength & conditioning for the Saudi Olympic programme, with nationwide athlete development initiatives across multiple disciplines.
+Since October 2025, lead strength & conditioning for the Saudi Olympic program, with nationwide athlete development initiatives across multiple disciplines.

 I’m interested in sport science, GPS, applied machine learning and statistics.
 But I’m grounded in hard training and hard work, and the teams I’ve run have a reputation for being fit and durable.
 The data is there to sharpen the practice.
 Never to replace it.